Private deposit insurance, deposit flows, bank lending, and moral hazard

-We examine the role of private deposit insurance as a complement to federal deposit insurance for deposit flows, bank lending, and moral hazard during a financial crisis.
-We show that banks whose deposits are federally and privately insured obtain more deposits, expand lending, and remain prudent in the mortgage origination process during the subprime crisis, in contrast to banks whose deposits are only federally insured.
-Deposit inflows are stronger prior to the increase of the federal deposit insurance limit and introduction of the Transaction Account Guarantee Program.
-Our results highlight a role for private sector solutions in the safety net.
+We examine the role of private unlimited deposit insurance as a complement to federal deposit insurance for deposit flows, bank lending, and moral hazard during a crisis.
+We find that banks whose deposits are federally and privately fully insured obtain more deposits and expand lending, in contrast to banks whose deposits are only federally insured.
+We also document that privately insured banks remain prudent in the loan origination process during the subprime crisis.
+Our results offer novel insights into depositor and bank behavior in the presence of multiple deposit insurance schemes with differential design features.
+They also illustrate how private sector solutions incentivize prudent bank behavior to strengthen the financial safety net.

 Keywords: private deposit insurance, deposit flows, lending, financial crisis